pifroggi/vapoursynth-stuff/docker/README.md

 * VapourSynth Editor *(type vsedit to run)*
 * X File Explorer *(type xfe to run)*
 * Source Plugins: BestSource, FFMS2, L-SMASH-Works
-* Various dependencies like: FFTW, Boost, OpenCV, libjpeg-turbo...
+* Various dependencies like: FFTW, Boost, OpenCV, Vulkan, libplacebo...
 * Plugins in the vs-plugins folder are autoloaded.
 * Scripts in the vs-scripts folder can be simply imported like: `import havfunc`
 * GPU support